 Ofcourse, we will have to test these devices thougroughly before using them at EMF, This should be allocated on the Project Plan.

+Roles

+Due to the team size available to work on this project it is sensible to define the roles and aspects of the project which will need to be filled.

+Roles